43081j/43081j.github.io/_drafts/state-of-typescript-eslint.md

 ---
 layout: post
-title: The State of TypeScript & ESLint in 2019
+title: Using ESLint with TypeScript in 2019
 description: Linting TypeScript projects in 2019 and the way forward
 ---